Tests and Coverage#

 After tests finish running, you can check the coverage by opening the index.html file in the reports/htmlcov/ folder.
 This will help you navigate through the source code files to see which lines are and are not coveraged.

-Excluding lines#
+Excluding Lines#

 In some cases there will be lines of code that do not need to be covered.
 For example, the if TYPE_CHECKING line of code does not get run during testing and will therefore never be “covered”.
 In this case and a few others, it is okay to use the directive # pragma: no cover to ignore a line (or section) or code.
 For example